 House of Science - The Sea and Me

-Across Week 6, The Sea and Me - Te Moana Me Ahau science kit provided a range of activities for our tamariki to explore.
+Across Week 6, Term 1, The Sea and Me - Te Moana Me Ahau science kit provided a range of activities for our tamariki to explore.
 Here they are exploring 'Which Shell is that?’
 Great use of observational skills to classify shells.
 The guidebooks helped our learners to conduct peer reviews.

 House of Science - Invasion Busters